Linux administrators have to be aware of existing users in the Linux system for different reasons, like finding out their roles or privileges.

 Final Thought

-A GUI application is available in the market to do the same job, which I have not listed.
-After all, Linux without using a terminal is insolent work, according to me.
+A GUI application is available on the market to do the same job, which I have not listed.
+After all, Linux without a terminal is insolent work, according to me.